viks4mech/Couette-Poiseuelle-FLow/README.md

 form continuity we get du/dx is zero problem

-solution with finite volume:
+Steps of solution with finite volume:

-1)discretize in the y-direction the mesh-(frinctional velocity related to the dy near wall) in 1-d 2)finite volume works on conservation laws.
+1)discretize in the y-direction the mesh-(frinctional velocity related to the dy near wall) in 1-d

+2)finite volume works on conservation laws.

 3)solve equation mesh by mesh

-4)integrate the equation the final equation wrt y-direction, use S-south and N-north for the integration limits 5)effect the equation to the centre of the mesh.
+4)integrate the equation the final equation wrt y-direction, use S-south and N-north for the integration limits

+5)effect the equation to the centre of the mesh.

-6)program the centre of the grid points of the discretised points ) program structure:
+6)program the centre of the grid points of the discretised points

+program structure:
 1) routine of thomas that takes 3 values and gets answer

 2) main program to use different cases and gets the

 3) a routine for turbulent model to compute turbulent viscosity